-- One access point, located on 11th Street, will strictly serve egress office traffic only. - One access point, located on 11th Street, will serve as a loading, unloading and valet parking loop for the hotel. - One access point, located on Juniper, will serve office traffic. - One access point, located on Juniper, will serve loading, service and maintenance vehicles. - One access point will be located on 12th Street and will serve office traffic.
+- One access point, located on 11th Street, will service the retail, condominium and hotel traffic.
+One access point, located on 11th Street, will strictly serve egress office traffic only. - One access point, located on 11th Street, will serve as a loading, unloading and valet parking loop for the hotel. - One access point, located on Juniper, will serve office traffic. - One access point, located on Juniper, will serve loading, service and maintenance vehicles. - One access point will be located on 12th Street and will serve office traffic.